 - This will create a dam to hold your filling in.

 - Spread the filling to be level with the top of the dam.
-In this picture I am filling with a cookies and cream filling with a chocolate buttercream dam.
+In this picture I am filling with a raspberry filling with a lemon buttercream dam.

 - Now you are ready to stack the next layer on top.